adasegroup/adasegroup.github.io/neuro/index.md

 ##### Who we are?

-A group at CDISE led by Dr. Maxim Sharaev, Prof. Alexander Bernstein and prof. Evgeny Burnaev working on applied biomedical problems focused on large-scale multimodal neuroimaging data analysis.
+A group at CDISE led by Dr. Maxim Sharaev [m.sharaev@skoltech.ru](mailto:m.sharaev@skoltech.ru), Prof. Alexander Bernstein and Prof. Evgeny Burnaev working on applied biomedical problems focused on large-scale multimodal neuroimaging data analysis.

 ##### What we do?

 Complex research projects and applied tasks with leading Russian and foreign medical centers.

-##### These tasks include:
+Coma and join us on:

-* EEG/MRI/fMRI-based diagnostics and biomarkers search
+* EEG/MRI/fMRI-based diagnostics and biomarkers search;
-* radiologist assistance tools including neurosurgical and treatment planning
+* Radiologist assistance tools including neurosurgical and treatment planning;
-* outcome prediction
+* Outcome prediction;
-* neuroeducation methods based on eye-tracking, wearing sensors and EEG
+* Neuroeducation methods based on eye-tracking, wearing sensors and EEG